CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

 3. Administrators seeking to create or edit managed environments must have the Global Administrator role, Power Platform Administrator role, or the Dynamics 365 admin Azure Active            Directory role.
 Delegated admins, or Environment Admins will not be able to enable or edit managed environments.
 At the top of the panel that appears, the system informs you that a particular license is required in order to use the resources.
 While an unmanaged environment will allow users to interact with resources freely, a managed environment prevents them from doing so if they do not have the correct license for the respective areas.
+To learn more about Managed Environment licensing, see [Licensing](https://nam10.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fpower-platform%2Fadmin%2Fmanaged-environment-licensing&data=05%7C01%7Cabhilash.r%40spektrasystems.com%7Cb66b4d860a32451dc5d308db9e70097d%7C6d7e0652b03d4ed2bf86f1999cecde17%7C0%7C0%7C638277976316671495%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=Kg6C6YSZI3XoOEQBG31SK5GDmoizIDP0XzYn67xfaY8%3D&reserved=0) and [Licensing overview for Microsoft Power Platform](https://nam10.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fpower-platform%2Fadmin%2Fpricing-billing-skus&data=05%7C01%7Cabhilash.r%40spektrasystems.com%7Cb66b4d860a32451dc5d308db9e70097d%7C6d7e0652b03d4ed2bf86f1999cecde17%7C0%7C0%7C638277976316671495%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=eRaW6iY%2FBo6V4wLptyfDFMObVLjKsEO%2BaOMHVGBA3GE%3D&reserved=0)”

     a.
 In Limit Sharing, choose **Exclude sharing with security group**s.
 Once this is enabled, you can restrict the users the app gets shared to.